selfishhari/finer_ner/README.md

 # finer_ner

-This repo has code to
+This repo has code to 2 Parts (train model & run pipeline in C# using ML.Net)
 1. preproc finder139 dataset, and train a distill bert model on 4/5 top classes of it
   1. 02_data_prep.ipynb preps data, aligns mis match between bert wordpiece and provided tokens, subsamples data as well
   2. 03_train trains the trains a DistillBert model and pushes it to huggingface https://huggingface.co/HariLuru/finer_distillbert_v2.
 Also writes to ONNX